mir4oni3/2048_Cpp_Project/README.md

 ### Details

--This 2048 console application can be played on a 4x4 board, up to 10x10 board -Leaderboard is implemented, where the scores of the top 5 players with highest score are kept -There is a different leaderboard for each board size
+-This 2048 console application can be played on a 4x4 board, up to 10x10 board <br />
+-Leaderboard is implemented, where the scores of the top 5 players with highest score are kept <br />
+-There is a different leaderboard for each board size <br />